sitespeedio/onlinetest/README.md

 If you are on Linux you need to run `sudo modprobe ifb numifbs=1` to be able to set different connectivites inside of Docker.
 On Mac you can only run native connectivity when you run inside of Docker.

-You can also run the server and testrunner [directly]() using NodeJS if you don't want to run Docker.
+You can also run the server and testrunner directly using NodeJS if you don't want to use Docker.

 ### Configuration
 You can configure everything that you are used to configure with sitespeed.io + more.
 The server and the testrunner takes `--config /path/to/file`.